pingcap/docs-cn/op-guide/ansible-deployment.md

 - The network between machines.
 Turn off the firewalls and iptables when deploying and turn them on after the deployment.

 - The same time and time zone for all machines with the NTP service on to synchronize the correct time.
+If you are using the Ubuntu platform, install the ntpstat package.

 - A remote user account which you can use to login from the Control Machine to connect to the managed nodes via SSH.
 It can be the root user or a user account with sudo privileges.

 - Python 2.6 or Python 2.7

-**Note:** The Control Machine can be one of the managed nodes with access to the external network to download binary.
+**Note:** The Control Machine can be one of the managed nodes.

 ## 2. Install Ansible in the Control Machine